OpenGov-OpenData/ckan-owncloud-connector/README.md

 ## Getting Started

-To run this script, clone this repo to your local machine.
+First, clone this repo to your local machine.

 ### Prerequisites

 To run this script, you will need a working version of Python.
 You should also have a running instance of OwnCloud.
-Your owncloud directory should also look like this:
+Your OwnCloud directory should look like this:

 ```
 ROOT